Jsos17/CalculatorApp/dokumentointi/testaus.md

 ## Unit testing

 Unit test classes were made for very class.
 Some of the more complex ExpressionEvaluator tests were created by inputting the same (or almost the same expression) into WolframAlpha and then manually copying the result.

-The classes using with database functionality, were tested using TemporaryFolder-rules.

 (Note: it is important to check that radians are used in WolframAlpha, and that the appropriate logarithmic function (ln or base-10 logarithm) are used to obtain the same results.)

+The classes with database functionality, were tested using TemporaryFolder-rules.

 ## Integration testing